12 Documentation of Compounding Activities

 Documentation should be retained for at least two years (or as required by provincial regulations).

+By maintaining accurate, up-to-date, and retrievable documentation, pharmacies demonstrate their commitment to quality assurance, staff accountability, and regulatory compliance.
+In the event of a quality concern, proper records also provide a critical pathway to investigating and resolving issues efficiently.
 Proper documentation ensures patient safety, product consistency, and compliance with regulatory standards.
 We will be going into further details of these documentation needs in later chapters.